 Jul 2020 - Dec 2020

-• Buyers were worried about not receiving their ticket or paying unfair prices.
+• Buyers are worried about not receiving their ticket or paying unfair prices.

 • Buyers did not want to pay extra processing/service fees for second-hand tickets.

-• Sellers were having trouble establishing their credibility with buyers who want to sell their tickets online.
+• Sellers have trouble establishing their credibility with potential buyers.

-Through sketching and rapid rounds of iterations from my initial designs, I was able to design high-fidelity wireframes of Plurchase.
-As part of my challenge to create a cohesive product, I focused on developing a style guide and logo.
-I chose to use dark and bold colors to help the user feel excited about getting tickets to their favorite show.
+Through sketching and rapid rounds of iterations from my initial designs, I was able to design a high-fidelity prototype for Plurchase.
+As I was the sole designer for this project, I focused on developing my own style guide and logo for the brand.

-Plurchase allows users to create and find postings for e-tickets in their local area.
+Plurchase ensures verified sellers are able to post listings for e-tickets in their local area.